New Resource

 • Post-production — re-importing into Premiere Pro, DaVinci Resolve, or Pro Tools as WAV avoids the generation loss that happens when you keep editing the AAC track inside the original container.

-Online vs Desktop: Which Type of Converter Fits You?
+Online vs Desktop: Which Type of MP4 to WAV Converter Fits You?

-Before you pick a specific tool from the list below, it helps to decide whether an online converter or a desktop app is the better fit for your job.
-In our hands-on testing, the two paths optimise for different things:
+Before you pick a specific tool, decide whether an online converter or a desktop app is the better fit for your job.
+In our hands-on testing the two paths optimise for different things:

 QuestionChoose an online tool when…Choose desktop software when…